torch2424/working-group/README.md

 * Stay backwards-compatible to TypeScript syntax and JavaScript APIs as much as possible and reasonable.

-* Compliment current web projects, and support building WebAssembly modules "from scratch".
+* Complement current web projects, and support building WebAssembly modules "from scratch".
 By offering "fine-grain" control to developers.

 * Focus on developer experience, and try to be a great language for new and existing web developers.